 Deposit refund policy for postgraduate taught programmes

-Our deposit refund policy is applied 14 days after making a deposit for a postgraduate taught programme.
+Our deposit refund policy is applied 14 days after payment of a deposit for a postgraduate taught programme.

-Once a deposit payment has been made there will be a 14 day cooling-off period from the date the payment was made.
-Should an applicant’s circumstances change during the 14 day cooling-off period, they can request a deposit refund.
-After the 14 day cooling-off period, the University Deposit refund policy is applied.
+Should an applicant’s circumstances change during these 14 days they can request a deposit refund.
+After the 14-day cooling-off period, the university's Deposit Refund Policy is applied.

-If an applicant enrols within the 14 day cooling off period the cooling off period will cease at the point of enrolment, at which point the policy for withdrawal after enrolment will apply.
-The deposit becomes non-refundable upon enrolment, although applicants may request for the deposit to be rolled forward to the next intake if an application for Interruption of Studies is made and approved.
-If a student withdraws from the University more than two weeks after enrolment, they will (as per standard Finance policy) be charged a pro-rata tuition fee based on number of weeks enrolled, and the deposit payment will be accepted as payment against this pro-rata amount, assuming the amount is more than £1,000.
+If you enrol within the 14-day cooling-off period, the cooling-off period will cease at the point of enrolment, at which point the policy for withdrawal after enrolment will apply.
+The deposit becomes non-refundable upon enrolment, although you may request for the deposit to be rolled forward to the next intake if an application for Interruption of Studies is made and approved.

+By making a deposit payment you are agreeing to the terms and conditions of the Deposit Refund Policy.
 The deposit is non-transferable and non-refundable except under the circumstances outlined below.
-Refund requests must be made in accordance with the University’s Deposit Refund procedures and deadlines.
-Deposits will be held at least until the start date of the course applied for, or longer, at the discretion of the University.
+Refund requests must be made in accordance with the university’s Deposit Refund procedures and deadlines.
+Deposits will be held at least until the start date of the course applied for, or longer, at the discretion of the university.

 Reasons for a refund